mattnuttall00/PaperCode_LongTermMonitoringSEA/README.md

-# PaperCode_LongTermMonitoringSEA
+# R code for the analyses within the paper titled "Long-term monitoring of wildlife populations for protected area management in Southeast Asia"

-Code for the manuscript submitted to Conservation Science and Practice (2021) - Long-term monitoring of wildlife populations for protected area management in Southeast Asia
+Code for the manuscript published in Conservation Science and Practice (2022) - Long-term monitoring of wildlife populations for protected area management in Southeast Asia.
+The publication can be found here: https://conbio.onlinelibrary.wiley.com/doi/full/10.1111/csp2.614

 ## Overview